 By actively staying in touch with your network, you can build professional connections, take part in the reunion activities, or simply maintain connections with people who have successfully completed the same educational journey that you have and embarked on similar careers at different points in time.
 You’ll know the skills and strengths of someone who holds your degree, and your fellow alumni will know to credit you with similar attributes.
 The subject-matter expertise and shared experiences you all have in common create a strong sense of purpose and a trusted bond, even if some of you have not yet met.

 On the Alumni CRM platform, online alumni communities play a crucial role in fostering collaboration among individuals who function as a unified entity.
-These communities engage in various activities, such as disseminating campus news, making announcements, conducting polls, handling enquiries, and organising events exclusively for community members.
+These communities engage in various activities, such as disseminating campus news, making announcements, conducting polls, handling inquiries, and organizing events exclusively for community members.

 Active participation in these communities not only enhances an individual alum’s visibility and network but also enables them to reconnect with alumni who have been out of the network, which modern digital technologies are making so easily possible.